 HSBC Direct CD accounts offer decent rates on a limited set of terms.
 Below are HSBC Direct’s current CD rates and terms.

-If you’re in the market for a bank deposit over a savings account, there are still credit unions paying 2.0% APY on 60 month terms and online banks with 12 month CDs over 0.50% APY.
+If you’re in the market for a longer term CD, there are still credit unions paying 4.00% APY + on 60 month terms but HSBC does not offer long term CDs at this time.

 Avoid an early withdrawal penalty after renewal by making changes to an account within the 10 day grace period after maturity (this includes the maturity date).
 Early withdrawal from terms of up to 369 days will cost you 30 days’ interest, from terms of 370-733 days will cost you 90 days’ interest, and from terms of 734 or greater will cost you 180 days’ interest.
 Only the first fee applies at the moment, of course.